 Working abroad sounds like an adventure to many people.
-However, to get a job in Singapore requires thorough preparation to pass the Singapore job interview.
-You will face issues that probably did not even cross your mind when you start search for Singapore jobs.
+However, to get a work in Singapore requires thorough preparation to pass the Singapore job interview.
+You will face issues that probably did not even cross your mind when you start search for employment in Singapore.

 Do not get the wrong idea about the impact the Singapore job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and habits, job application procedures, selection trends and the management culture.
 So, be prepared to take the Singapore as it is with all of its difficulties, contradictions and challenges.

 Most visits to Singapore are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years the Singaporean authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 It is common that if a prospective company is interested in the applicant and the applicant lives outside of Singapore, they may start the interview process over the phone or via video-conferencing.
 If after such interview, the company remains interested in the applicant, the company may fly an applicant out for an in-person interview, paying for airfare and accommodations.